Coffee & Vanilla: Characters

 Yuki is Fukami's private secretary.
 He was Fukami's classmate when they were in high school.

 Media

 Manga

 Coffee & Vanilla is written and illustrated by Takara Akegami.
 It was serialized in the monthly josei manga magazine Cheese! since the June 2015 issue.
 It ended in the March 2024 issue on January 24, 2024.
-The chapters were later released in twenty-four tankōbon volumes released from October 26, 2015 to February 26, 2024 by Shogakukan under the Flower Comics imprint.
+The chapters were later released in twenty-four tankōbon volumes released from October 26, 2015, to February 26, 2024, by Shogakukan under the Flower Comics imprint.

-A spin-off series titled Coffee & Vanilla: Black, focusing on side characters Natsuki and Akutsu, began running concurrently in 2018 in the magazine Premier Cheese!
+A spin-off series titled Coffee & Vanilla: Black, focusing on side characters Natsuki and Akutsu, began running concurrently in 2018 in the magazine Premier Cheese!.
+The spin-off's chapters have been collected in four volumes as of March 26, 2026.